 Prof. Cecil

 This course studies female power in Hindu cosmology, mythology, and society.
 A study of Hindu goddesses, women, and female symbolism and the multifaceted relationship among them.
+Humanities and Cultural Practice and X cross-cultural.

 REL3340 The Buddhist Tradition